-- 9) Included on the District's web site shall be:6 - a.
-Local and state revenue sources; - b.
+- 7) With the exception of students who may retain the copyright of material they have create that is displayed on a District web page, all materials displayed on the District web site are owned by Flippin School District. - 8) Included on the District's web site shall be:6 - a.
+Local and state revenue sources: - b.
 Administrator and teacher salary and benefit expenditure data; - c.
 District balances, including legal balances and building fund balances; - d.
 Minutes of regular and special meetings of the school Board; - e.
 The District's budget for the ensuing year; - f.
 A financial breakdown of monthly expenditures of the District; - g.
 The salary schedule for all employees including extended contract and supplementary pay amounts; - Current contract information (not including social security numbers, telephone numbers, personal addresses or signatures) for all District employees; - i.
 The District's annual budget; - j.
 The annual statistical report of the District; - k.
-The District's personnel policies.
+The District's personnel policies; - I. The annual School Performance Report;7 - m.
+School-Level Improvement Plans;8 and - n.
+The School District Support Plan.8 - o.
+Student discipline policies; - p.
+Student services plan; - q.
+The District financial policies; - r.
+Student handbooks; - s.
+The Annual Report to the Public; and - t.
+The parent, family, and community engagement plan.

-The information and data required in 9) above shall be the actual data for the previous two school-years and the projected data for the current school-year.
+The information and data required for items A through K in 9 above shall be the actual data for the previous two school-years and the projected data for the current school-year.